Hiwonder-docs/PuppyPi/source/docs/19_lidar.md

 ### 13.4.3 Program Analysis

-**(1)  Launch Brief Analysis**
+(1)  Launch Brief Analysis

 The Launch file path is `/home/ubuntu/puppy_pi/src/lidar_app/launch/`

 <img src="../_static/media/chapter_19/section_4/image13.png" class="common_img" />

-First, launch the lidar with the following command: "$(find ldlidar)/launch/LD06.launch".
+First, launch the lidar with the following command: "**$(find ldlidar)/launch/LD06.launch**".
 Then, start a node named lidar_app, using the lidar.py file from the lidar_app package.
-The parameters "output="screen"" indicate that the node's output will be displayed in the terminal, while "respawn="false"" means that the node will not restart if it unexpectedly terminates.
+The parameters "**output='screen'**" indicate that the node's output will be displayed in the terminal, while "**respawn='false'**" means that the node will not restart if it unexpectedly terminates.

-"lidar.py" is the source code file of this program, you can check it in this path **"/home/ubuntu/puppy_pi/src/lidar_app/scripts/".**
+"**lidar.py**" is the source code file of this program, you can check it in this path **"/home/ubuntu/puppy_pi/src/lidar_app/scripts/".**

-**(2) Source Code Program Brief Analysis**
+(2) Source Code Program Brief Analysis

 Based on the implemented effects, summarize the program's process logic as shown in the diagram below：**[/home/ubuntu/puppypi/src/lidar_app/scripts/lidar.py](https://store.hiwonder.com.cn/docs/PuppyPi/pi5/source_code/19/lidar.py)**

-**①  Initialization**
+①  Initialization

 ```py
 class LidarController: